ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ## vSRX to client on-premises connections
 {: #vcsvsrx-planning-client-config}

-The preferred method of linking the {{site.data.keyword.cloud_notm}} vCenter Server instance to a client's existing on-premises data center is BGP.
+The preferred method of linking the {{site.data.keyword.vcf-auto-short}} instance to a client's existing on-premises data center is BGP.

 If the client intends to connect over the Internet by using eBGP, they must obtain a public autonomous system number (ASN) or use BGP over an IPsec VPN to allow the use of private ASNs.